Turmeric Maca Energy Bites

 Why these Turmeric Maca Bites = Energy

-Work this recipe into to your weekly routine for breakfast or as healthful dessert.
+Work this recipe into your weekly routine for breakfast or as a healthful dessert

 Yield: 2 dozen

 1 1/2 cup dates, pitted (sweet)

 1/4 cup chia seeds (sweet)

 1 tsp turmeric, freshly grated (pungent, bitter, sweet)

 Place all ingredients in the bowl of a high powered food processor and blend on h igh until finely ground.
 We use thermomix for best results.

 Roll into one ounce balls or press into bars.
 Refrigerate until ready to serve.

 Shelf Life is 20 days.